-- O Earning an A, B, or C in the course for both quarters AND - 0 No more than 3 absences in the course
+- O Earning an A, B, or C in the course AND - 0 No more than 3 absences in the course

 Extra Credit

 Extra credit is offered at the teacher's discretion.
 Where it is offered, extra credit opportunities to enhance grades must be connected to learning outcomes.